Top three reasons to climb Denali

 Any cancellation 120+ days before your trip will be refunded in full, less the administration fee.
 If you cancel 120-90 days before your trip, you are eligible for a refund of 50% of any money paid, less the deposit.
 No refunds will be provided for cancellations occurring within the last 89 days prior to an expedition.

-We reserve the right to cancel an expedition prior to the departure date for any reason.
+Your guides reserve the right to cancel an expedition prior to the departure date for any reason.
 In such an event, all money for that expedition shall be refunded.

 For the 2022 Denali season, your guides require that all climbers are fully vaccinated prior to departing for Anchorage.
 A person is considered fully vaccinated greater than or equal to 2 weeks after completion of a two-dose mRNA series or single dose of Janssen vaccine.
 All climbers joining Mountain Trip Alaska for expeditions in Denali National Park and Preserve will be required to sign a COVID-19 Declaration stating the following: